Check out our suggested "swaps" for taming common temptations.

-If pasta is your personal kryptonite and you're on Phase 1, swap your regular spaghetti noodles for a delicious South Beach

-Diet-friendly spaghetti squash.
+If pasta is your personal kryptonite and you're on Phase 1 (or any Phase), swap your regular white spaghetti noodles for a delicious South Beach Diet-friendly spaghetti squash.
 Steam, bake, or microwave a 1-pound spaghetti squash, halve, and use a fork to scrape out the spaghetti-like strands.
 Serve with low-sugar tomato sauce and a little freshly grated Parmesan.
 On Phase 2, enjoy whole-wheat or whole-grain pasta, or try a gluten-free pasta made from quinoa or brown rice.
 This Site and third parties who place advertisements on this Site may collect and use information about your visits to this Site and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like to obtain more information about these advertising practices and to make choices about online behavioral advertising, please click here.